dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 The SD card is great when you have limited memory, which of course is the case for these 8bit micros.
 Good for storing photos as backgrounds for the watch, and good as a destination for data logging.
 I was interested in both.
 Once again, Fatfs to the rescue.
 Implementing it didn't take much time as I'd tackled it with a previous project.
 Using it with the RTOS is also working ok.
 I know my code is pretty amateurish, and I intend to come back to it at some point to do way better error checking/handling.
 I also think a queue might give better performance vs. using a semaphore to protect.

 I also want to push the write speed performance.
-Right now its about 20 ms for an f_write() + f_sync() using unoptimized FatFS code.
-Seems to be what other people see, but I'm sure I can do better with a dedicated push on this.
+Right now its about 15 ms for an f_write() + f_sync() using unoptimized FatFS code.
+Seems to be what other people get, but I'm sure I can do better with a dedicated push on this.

 ### Bitmaps, fonts and shapes